mdegat01/hassio-addons-edge/hedgedoc/README.md

 ## WARNING!
 THIS IS AN EDGE REPOSITORY

 This Add-ons repository contains edge builds of add-ons.
-Edge builds add-ons are based upon the latest development version.
+Edge builds of add-ons are based upon the latest development version.

 - They may not work at all.
 - They might stop working at any time.